 The Matcher will maintain a log of match forms submitted and matches completed.
 This information will be provided to the Community Coordinator on a weekly basis at the Navigators meeting to reflect housing progress that may then be recorded in the notes section of the BNL.

-For all Joint TH-RRH projects the clients may choose to move to from TH to RRH without prior match approval. .
+For all Joint TH-RRH projects the clients may choose to move to from TH to RRH without prior match approval.
+Additionally, for projects operating both Transitional Housing Projects and Rapid Rehousing Projects (but that are not Joint TH-RRH projects) that serve the same eligible populations, projects can fill their RRH beds with clients from their TH beds after alerting the Matcher that they are doing so.
+The TH bed that then becomes available must be then filled by the Coordinated Entry System through its standard referral process.

 Data Management: